The Governing Body of John Spence

 Mrs P Blyth

 Pat has worked within the public and private education sector for over 30 years.
 Until June 2018 she was Head of Apprenticeships and Employer Engagement at Tyne Metropolitan College.
-She now works at Sage Gateshead where she is responsible for Creative Apprentices at Cultural venues from Berwick to Teesside.
-She also assists with recruitment and progress of all Apprentices at Sage Gateshead which include Finance, Catering, IT and Creative.
-These Apprenticeships range from Level 2 (GCSE equivalent) to Degree Level.
-Pat has been a governor at John Spence Community High School for over two years and is particularly interested in Employer Engagement and progress into sustainable employment for pupils.
+From July 2018 she worked at Sage Gateshead where she was responsible for Creative Apprentices at Cultural venues from Berwick to Teesside.
+She also assisted with recruitment and progress of all Apprentices at Sage Gateshead which included Finance, Catering, IT and Creative.
+These Apprenticeships ranged from Level 2 (GCSE equivalent) to Degree Level.
+Pat recently retired during the lockdown.
+Pat has been a governor at John Spence Community High School since 2016 and is particularly interested in Curriculum, Employer Engagement and progress into sustainable employment and training for students.